-Nominations for the 2015 Dickson Prize in Medicine are currently being accepted.
+Nominations for the 2015 Dickson Prize in Medicine are currently closed.

 To nominate someone for the 2015 Dickson Prize in Medicine, please submit (1) a completed nomination form, (2) a letter of nomination with a detailed description of the research accomplishments that qualify the nominee for this award (see guidelines below), and (3) a copy of the nominee’s current curriculum vitae (CV).
 All nomination materials must be submitted electronically on this Web site.
 Nominations will not be accepted by mail.
 All three items must be submitted by the deadline for the nomination to be considered.